What is Flooding?

 Vector-borne Diseases

 Vectors are common during floods.
-They are living organisms that can spread infectious diseases from human to human or animal to human.
+They are living organisms that can spread infectious diseases from one human to another or from an animal to a human.

 Many of these vectors are parasitic insects that ingest disease-producing bacteria during a blood meal from an infected host (human or animal) and inject it into a new host during their next blood meal.
 The best-known disease vector is mosquitoes.